digiscot/digiscot-website/pages/milo training/milo-training-getting-started.md

 6. <a href="#adding">Adding an object tab to your display</a>
 7. <a href="#salesforce">Salesforce help and training</a>
 8. <a href="#sum">Summary</a>

+#### Video Walkthrough of Milo 2.

+An overview of Milo 2, showing some of the more common features of Milo 2.

+<iframe width="280" height="158" src="https://www.youtube.com/embed/n4i2qL54lZM" frameborder="0" allowfullscreen></iframe>

 #### Introduction <a name="introduction"></a>